tanuj09971/evm-block-fees/README.md

 ## API for Block Fee Estimation

 - The /block-fees/estimate API is exposed from the block fees controller.
+- It takes a couple of minutes to fill the blocks upto max range of blocks.
 - This API leverages the block fees service, which retrieves pre-calculated stats from the statsCache in `O(1)` time, ensuring quick block fee estimations.
+- Swagger for the api is available on the route `/api`

 ## Folder structure